abirkel/pia-nm/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License v3.0 or later (GPLv3+).

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+See the [LICENSE](LICENSE) file for full license text.

 ## Attribution

-This project adapts D-Bus integration patterns from [ProtonVPN's python-proton-vpn-network-manager](https://github.com/ProtonVPN/python-proton-vpn-network-manager) library.
-ProtonVPN's mature, production-tested D-Bus implementation provided the foundation for pia-nm's NetworkManager integration.
-See [ATTRIBUTION.md](ATTRIBUTION.md) for detailed attribution and license information.
+This project adapts D-Bus integration patterns from ProtonVPN's [python-proton-vpn-network-manager](https://github.com/ProtonVPN/python-proton-vpn-network-manager) (GPLv3).
+See [ATTRIBUTION.md](ATTRIBUTION.md) for details.

 ## References